Evolutionary approaches to schizophrenia: Main explanations

 Random process theories are another explanation of Schizophrenia.
 At the center of this idea a polygenic mutation-selection balance theory describes mental disorders as continuous mutational effects on many genes underlying human behavior over time.
 This description of all mental disorders, including schizophrenia, implies that when mutations disrupt cognitive processes during evolutionary stages, the functions connected to that process are also affected by those mutations in later eras.
 This theory not only supplies how mental illness survived through to modern times but also how mental processes are affected as a whole by way of this theory.
 Additionally, this process theory gives mental disorders a kind of watershed quality where there are varying layers within mental processes that flows to 'downstream' processes which would also be affected by disruptions in cognitive functions 'upstream.'

 Other hypotheses relating to schizophrenia include the idea that those with the disorder themselves possess some kind of 'physiological advantage' which includes resistance to injuries, resistance to various infections, enhanced healing abilities and even being less accident prone.
-These hypotheses are not well supported as any advantages possessed by those with schizophrenia should be found in their behavior not the genotype and the fact of the matter is that selection works on phenotype not genotype.
+These hypotheses are not well supported, as any advantages possessed by those with schizophrenia should be found in their behavior, not the genotype, and the fact of the matter is that selection works on phenotype rather than genotype.
 Another suggested hypothesis, the stress-induced neurodevelopment hypothesis, claims that those exposed to pre- and/or early neonatal environmental stress may have developed psychiatric disorders such as schizophrenia and major depressive disorder (MMD).
 The theory goes on further to explain that these disorders, spurred by stress before and after birth may have evolved and remained in the human genotype as a means of survival against adverse environments.

 Schizophrenia as a byproduct of human evolution

 The disadvantageous-byproduct view hypothesizes that schizophrenia started to occur when humans diverged from primates.
 According to this view, schizophrenia symptoms are extreme versions of normal social behaviors.
 Symptoms of schizophrenia such as delusions are extreme versions of cognitive processes that can be greatly beneficial.
 Such symptoms that are at the undesirable extreme of normality, however, result in more harm than benefit.

 Timothy Crow hypothesizes that schizophrenia is closely related to human language development.
-This hypothesis is mainly supported by the significant language dysfunction that shows up in schizophrenics.
+This hypothesis is mainly supported by the significant language dysfunction displayed in schizophrenics.

 Another related model argues that schizophrenia results from certain inabilities to buffer the deleterious effects of mutations.
 This model of developmental instability is compatible with the diathesis–stress model.

-For those who view that schizophrenia and other frontal lobe disorders are connected to delayed cerebral maturation, this pathophysiological model explains schizophrenia as one unwanted extreme of normal variation.
+For those who argue that schizophrenia and other frontal lobe disorders are connected to delayed cerebral maturation, this pathophysiological model explains schizophrenia as one unwanted extreme of normal variation.